mechatroner/vscode_rainbow_csv/README.md

 Enter RBQL query without launching RBQL Dashboard.
 Use only if you have experience with regular RBQL command.

 #### ColumnEditBefore (and ColumnEditAfter)
-Activate multi-cursor column-editing for the current column
+Activate multi-cursor column editing for the current column.
+Works only for files with less than 10000 lines.

 #### CSV Lint
 Run CSV check even if auto-check is disabled in VS Code configuration.